-Component Review Information security documentation The SecPol, SRMPs, SecPlans, SitePlan, SOPs and the IRP.
+Component Review Information security documentation The SecPol, Systems Architecture, SRMPs, SecPlans, SitePlan, SOPs the IRP, and any third party assurance reports.
 Dispensations Prior to the identified expiry date.
 Operating environment When an identified threat emerges or changes, an agency gains or loses a function or the operation of functions are moved to a new physical environment.
 Procedures After an information security incident or test exercise.
 System security Items that could affect the security of the system on a regular basis.
 Threats Changes in threat environment and risk profile.
-NZISM Changes to baseline or other controls
+NZISM Changes to baseline or other controls, any new controls and guidance.